Assembly.Load Method (Byte, Byte, Evidence)

-- When you use a Load method with a Byte parameter to load a common object file format (COFF) image, evidence is combined.
+In the .NET Framework version 1.0 and in version 1.1 without SP1, when you use a Load method overload with a Byte parameter to load a COFF image, evidence is combined.
 Zone, Url and Site are inherited from the calling assembly, and Hash and StrongName are taken from the COFF assembly.

-Reflecting on Managed Extensions for C++ executable files might throw a BadImageFormatException.
-This is most likely caused by C++ compiler stripping the relocation addresses or the .Reloc section from your executable file.
+Reflecting on C++ executable files might throw a BadImageFormatException.
+This is most likely caused by the C++ compiler stripping the relocation addresses or the .reloc section from your executable file.
 To preserve the .reloc address for your C++ executable file, specify /fixed:no when you are linking.

 If you call the FileLoadException because the equality and integrity of the different evidence specifications cannot be determined.
 The evidence that first succeeds is the evidence that is used.method more than once on the same assembly but with a different evidence specified, the common language runtime does not throw a